Kurtis Rhee, Real Estate Partnerships Manager at Better Mortgage, explains how you can make your offer stand out in a

 A good real estate agent should have a solid understanding of the market (including how much homes like the ones you’re interested in are generally selling for), be proactive, and communicate well.
 Don’t just go with the first recommendation you get – vet a few agents to make sure you’re comfortable with who you’re going with.

 3. Create certainty for the seller’s agent – and you.

 Of course, before you go shopping, you need to know how much you can get financing for.
 In a hot market, sellers won’t take your word for it – they’ll need proof from a lender.
 At Better, we offer our customers a Verified Pre-Approval Letter.
 It involves both you and us putting in a bit of extra effort up front to verify your financial details and documents so that we can tell you exactly how much you’re approved to borrow.
-Once you’ve applied online, we can provide a letter in 24 hours or less for qualified borrowers.
 You can also easily change the approval amount on the letter if you don’t want to share your full amount with sellers.